Pte Alfred Leonard Parris (1889 – 1914)

 George R.I.

 The Grenadiers eventually engaged the enemy for the first time at the small town of Landrecies during the evening of the 25th.
 ‘Shadowy forms’ were spotted moving about in the darkness, with a voice, realising they had been spotted, calling out “Don’t shoot, we are French.”
-This trick was new to the men, and having hesitated, the Guardsmen quickly found themselves being rushed by German infantry.
+This trick was new to the men, and having hesitated, the Guardsmen quickly found themselves rushed by German infantry.

 The 4th Guards Brigade in Landrecies was heavily attacked by troops of the Ninth German Army Corps, who were coming through the forest on the north of the town.
 This brigade fought most gallantly and caused the enemy to suffer tremendous loss in issuing from the forest into the narrow streets of the town.
 This loss has been estimated from reliable sources at from 700 to 1000.

-At daybreak on the following morning, the battalion was ordered to retire and marched south with the brigade towards the village of Etreux.
+At daybreak the following morning, the battalion received orders to retire and marched south with the brigade towards the village of Etreux.
 Exhausted, Leonard and his comrades trudged on, falling asleep every time they stopped for a brief rest – even if only for a few minutes.
 Upon arrival, and in a moment of light relief, the men had their first sight of a German plane, and all shot at it as it flew away like a ‘wounded bird’ (it eventually came down and was captured by another division) however within a few hours, the retreat resumed, with malcontents in the battalion muttering that they were heading in the ‘wrong direction’.

-As the retirement continued men who had left England three weeks earlier were said to bear little resemblance to those who had been on the road for almost two weeks.
+As the retirement continued, men who had left England three weeks earlier were said to bear little resemblance to those who had been on the road for almost two weeks.
 A regimental history compiled by Sir Frederick Ponsonby wrote:

 It was a sadly tattered, unshaven, footsore body of men that marched at 3 o’clock next morning through La Celle and Malmaison Farm to Fontenay, where they went into billets.
 No Londoner seeing them would have guessed that these were the same smart Grenadiers whom he had often admired on the King’s Guard.
 But if their looks were gone, their spirit was indomitable as ever.